MicrosoftDocs/dataexplorer-docs/data-explorer/follower.md

     materializedViewsToExclude=["*"]
     ```

-### Database Name Override
+### Database name override

-If you would like to see the database name in the follower cluster as a different name, you can use the '*DatabaseNameOverride*' Or '*DatabaseNamePrefix*'.
-This is useful when you want to attach the same database name from multiple leader clusters to a follower cluster.
+You can optionally make the database name in the follower cluster different from the leader cluster.
+For example, you may want to attach the same database name from multiple leader clusters to a follower cluster.
+To specify a different database name, configure the '*DatabaseNameOverride*' or '*DatabaseNamePrefix*' property.

 ## [C#](#tab/csharp)